Bridge Firewall Configuration

 Overview

-In this section there’s useful information of all firewall configuration that can be done regarding bridge, and appropiate op-mode commands.
+In this section there’s useful information on all firewall configuration that can be done regarding bridges, and appropriate op-mode commands.
 Configuration commands covered in this section:

 set firewall bridge …